tmestas/Advanced-Java-Projects/airline/src/main/resources/edu/pdx/cs410J/tmestas/README.txt

 -XmlFile <FilePath>     | Prints the provided flight and airline to a Xml file (if valid), appends to file
                         | if there already exists a file, aborts if airlines in file and command line differ

+*Note*: -textFile and -XmlFile options can not be used at the same time.

 *****************************************************************************************************************

 Args (in order):